tomasikjulia-code/Wireless-Environmental-Parameter-Transmitter/README.md

 * **Protection:** ESD protection on the USB-C data lines (D+/D-).
 * **Flash Memory:** External SPI Flash for extended data logging or complex firmware.

----

-## License

-This project is open-source.
-You are free to modify and distribute it for personal or commercial use.

 <p align="center">
   <img src="photos/schematic.png" width="600" title="Render projektu płytki">
 </p>